PlagueHO/CosmosDB/README.md

 previous section.
 The resource context object is then used to retrieve the `MyNewCollection`.

+The _resource authorization token_ is stored in the context object with an expiration date/time matching what was returned in the permission so that the validity of a token can be validated and reported on without making a request to the Cosmos DB server.

 ```powershell
 $collectionId = Get-CosmosDbCollectionResourcePath -Database 'MyDatabase' -Id 'MyNewCollection'
 $permission = Get-CosmosDbPermission -Context $cosmosDbContext -UserId 'dscottraynsford@contoso.com' -Id 'r_mynewcollection' -Resource $collectionId -TokenExpiry 7200